 3/4 Bathroom Size Considerations

 If you have an expanding family, adding a 3/4 bathroom might be the solution for you!
 Sometimes all you need is another toilet or shower to stop your kids from fighting over who gets the bathroom first before school.
-Additionally, with only three pieces, this can be considered a small bathroom, which means it could be easily added to a large family room that had clear space for a bathroom or between two bedrooms depending on the layout.

 Half Bath/Powder Room Size Considerations

-Small bathrooms aren't always a bad thing, they are a great addition if you have limited space in your home and want guests to have a separate bathroom to use rather than one of your own.
+Small bathrooms aren’t always a bad thing, they are a great addition if you have limited space in your home and want guests to have a separate bathroom to use rather than one of your own.
 Unless we come across any plumbing restrictions, this kind of guest bath can be added in almost any spot in your home.
+A dedicated guest bathroom can make visitors feel more comfortable while keeping your family’s main bath private.

 Bathroom Code Considerations

 When you are planning your bathroom renovation, it is important to follow the code.
 All of the bathrooms we remodel will always be up to code, and if your current bathroom is not up to code we can help!
-If you are interested in learning about all the residential bathroom code requirements check out our blog, Residential Bathroom Code Requirements & Design Tips.
+Even small code updates, like adjusting bathroom door placement or width, can make a noticeable difference in comfort and safety.

 Why Are You Thinking of Remodeling Your Bathroom?